fuzzylogicxx/fuzzylogic/posts/does-copy-to-clipboard-require-an-input-element.md

 ---
 date: 2023-02-26T21:54:48.000+00:00
 title: Does a “Copy to clipboard” UI require an input element?
-description: A dive into why the industry creates Copy to clipboard a certain (potentially outdated) way
+description: A look into why Copy to clipboard components are often designed and built a certain (maybe outdated) way
-tags: []
+tags:
+- forms
+- input
+- a11y
+- html
 noteWithTitle: false
 linkTarget: ''
 mainImage.url: ''